 As such, you are likely to see various versions of the 5906 in your quest to find one.
 It really doesn't make much of a difference what version you end up with, as it all comes down to personal preference.
 Most later models were equipped with fixed Novak sights and round trigger guards.

-An interesting addition to these models is a textured trigger guard.
-Featuring a checkered pattern along its face, the trigger guard makes it easier and more comfortable to grip with your non-trigger hand.
+An interesting addition to these models is a textured trigger guard, featuring a checkered pattern along its face, making it easier and more comfortable to grip with your non-trigger hand.
+The front strap is equally well-designed, incorporating vertical grooves that provide additional assistance to your grip.

 Alternate Versions